new visitors parents

 What is Camp Kamaji?

-• A “safe” place — a structured, supportive, supervised and positive place
+- A safe, structured, supportive, supervised and positive place

-• A place where diversity is valued — where differences are celebrated rather than feared.
+- A place where diversity is valued — where differences are celebrated and similarities discovered

 What is Camp Kamaji’s philosophy?